iter8-tools/iter8/mkdocs/docs/concepts/whatisiter8.md

 ***

 ## What is an Iter8 experiment?
-Iter8 defines a Kubernetes resource called **Experiment** that automates the release engineering process as shown below.
-Use Iter8 for SLO validation, A/B(/n) testing with business metrics, chaos injection, dark launch, canaries, progressive rollouts with advanced traffic engineering, and their hybrids.
+Iter8 defines a Kubernetes resource called **Experiment** that facilitates release engineering tasks such as SLO validation, A/B(/n) testing with business metrics, chaos testing, dark launch, canaries, progressive rollouts with advanced traffic engineering, and their hybrids.

 ![Process automated by an Iter8 experiment](../images/whatisiter8.png)

-***

-## Key Features

 ***